Nicky Lopez Preview, Player Props: Braves vs. Giants

-On Saturday, Nicky Lopez (.429 on-base percentage in past 10 games, 90 points above season-long percentage) and the Atlanta Braves play the San Francisco Giants, whose starting pitcher will be Ryan Walker.
-First pitch is at 4:05 PM ET.
+Nicky Lopez -- with a slugging percentage of .485 in his past 10 games, including two extra-base hits -- will be in action for the Atlanta Braves against the San Francisco Giants, with Tristan Beck on the mound, on August 27 at 7:10 PM ET.

 Nicky Lopez Game Info & Props vs. the Giants